-Step 2 — Scaffold the hello_world example
+Step 1 — Scaffold the hello_world example

 Thescaffold command drops a self-contained, runnable example into your current directory:

-Step 4 — View the results
+Step 2 — Run the suite

-Add--html report.html to get a self-contained HTML report:
+Add--html to generate a self-contained HTML report:

 For JUnit XML (CI integration):